Rockwell hardness testers

 Rockwell testing machines

-Below you find our Rockwell testing systems.
-The NEXUS and NEMESIS series are products of the masters in our R&D facilities, while all electronic boards and high tech components are manufactured in The Netherlands, by top class sub contractors.
+Above you find our Rockwell testing machines.
+The NEXUS and NEMESIS series are Load Cell, Closed Loop machines, developed at our R&D facilities.
+All electronic boards and high tech components are manufactured in The Netherlands by top class contractors.